MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/share-your-code-in-tfvc-eclipse.md

 [!INCLUDE [include](_shared/connect-eclipse-to-vso.md)]

-If your project uses TFVC in your Azure DevOps Services organization, read on.
-However, if your project uses Git in your Azure DevOps Services organization,then read [Share your code in Git using Eclipse](../../repos/git/share-your-code-in-git-eclipse.md)
+If your project uses TFVC in your Azure DevOps organization, read on.
+However, if your project uses Git in your Azure DevOps organization,then read [Share your code in Git using Eclipse](../../repos/git/share-your-code-in-git-eclipse.md)

 <a name="tfvc"></a>
 ## Share using TFVC